dcangulo/davidangulo.xyz/_posts/2018-03-10-how-to-setup-cloudflare-free-cdn-and-ssl-in-wordpress.md

 ---
 categories: ['DevOps']
 tags: ['CDN', 'Cloudflare', 'SSL', 'WordPress', 'WordPress Plugin']
+title: 'How to setup Cloudfalre free CDN and SSL in WordPress'
 ---
 This tutorial will guide you on how to setup Cloudflare in WordPress and how CDN makes your site load faster and more secured through SSL technology on your WordPress website.